elotroalex/chiens/_texts/translation.md

 - {:.sp} The Narrator.

-- {:.i2} Mort dans un taillis de clérodendres parfumés.
+- {:.i2} Dead in a coppice of scented cloverlies.

 - {:.sp} The Reciter.

-- {:.i2} Mort en pleine poussée de sisal.
+- {:.i2} Dead in full bloom of sisal.

 - {:.sp} The Narrator.

-- Mort en pleine pulpe de calebassier.
+- Dead in full calabash pulp.

 - {:.sp} The Reciter.

-- {:.i2} Mort en plein vol de torches, en pleine fécondation de vanilliers ...
+- {:.i2} Dead in full flight of torches, in full impregnation of vanilla ...

 - {:.sp} The Chorus.